Are there alternatives to the “wildly expensive” Sakhalin Bridge?

 April 6 2024 09: 08

-Such projects are not defined by cries of “Needed or not needed.”
-Costs (volume of investments) are calculated and profits are calculated and it is determined in what time frame the return on investment will occur.
+Such projects are not determined by cries of "Needed-not needed".
+Costs (volume of investments) are calculated and profit is calculated and the time frame for return on investment is determined.
 Naturally, political and military risks are taken into account.
-The costs of neutralizing such risks.
-And of course the wishes of your closest friends and associates who will cut the budget.
+Costs for neutralizing such risks.
+And of course, the wishes of close friends and associates who will saw off the budget.

 24. 0